ZahraTee/harmony-primary-school/content/our-school/our-vision.md

 # Our Mission

-It is our mission to bring out the best in each individual, striving for excellence on a daily basis; at Harmony Primary School we lay down strong academic roots as our children enjoy a rich and balanced curriculum that nurtures their abilities.
+It is our goal to bring out the best in each individual, striving for excellence on a daily basis; at Harmony Primary School we lay down strong academic roots as our children enjoy a rich and balanced curriculum that nurtures their abilities.
 We work together with parents and educators to cultivate an inspiring learning experience rooted in an Islamic ethos.

 # Our Core Values